-On February 15, 2018, the Company entered into an agreement with Biose Industrie ("Biose"), a French corporation, in which Biose has agreed to exclusively manufacture certain microbial biotherapeutic products for the Company and reserve agreed upon manufacturing resources to conduct manufacturing runs for such products.
-Under the terms of this agreement, the Company agreed to annual fees in the mid-six digits in consideration of both exclusivity for the manufacture of monoclonal microbials and for a set minimum number of manufacturing runs per year.
+On February 15, 2018, the Company entered into an agreement with Biose Industrie ("Biose"), a French corporation, in which Biose agreed to exclusively manufacture certain microbial biotherapeutic products for the Company and reserved agreed upon manufacturing resources to conduct manufacturing runs for such products.
+Under the terms of this agreement, the Company agreed to annual fees in the mid-six digits in consideration of both exclusivity for the manufacture of those microbial biotherapeutics and for a set minimum number of manufacturing runs per year.
 Exclusivity fees paid and any minimum commitments are expensed as incurred.
-At December 31, 2019, aggregate minimum payments over the remaining contract life total approximately \$1.3 million.
+At December 31, 2020, aggregate minimum payments over the remaining contract life total approximately \$0.7 million.
+The agreement expired on February 15, 2021 in accordance with its terms.